mbugla/SyliusQuadPayPlugin/README.md

 This plugin allows you to integrate QuadPay payment with Sylius platform app.

+## For Merchants

+Are you using Sylius with QuadPay?
+Ask for a special pricing [here](https://www.quadpay.com/merchants/)!

 ## Support

 We work on amazing eCommerce projects on top of Sylius and Pimcore.
 Need some help or additional resources for a project?